UK Coronavirus deaths: How many have died so far?

-The majority of coronavirus deaths are those who are either elderly or with underlying health conditions, however, the UK do now have a number of reported deaths of people who were said to be healthy.
+The majority of UK coronavirus deaths are believed to either the elderly or those with underlying health conditions.
+However, there have now been reports of deaths of people who were believed to be healthy.

 In order to try and keep the number as low as possible, Boris Johnson has put the UK in lockdown - demanding people only go out for essential shopping, medical supplies and for one piece of exercise per day.